softwaresaved/jamie/jobAnalysis/dataCollection/README.md

 ## Description

-This branch is used to build the parser that input the HTML excerpt files, cleaning them and insert them into a MongoDB All the operation are done within the `job2db.py` script
+This branch is used to build the parser that input the HTML excerpt files, cleaning them and insert them into a MongoDB.
+All the operation are done within the `job2db.py` script.

 ### Parsing

 The script parses the folder containing the html file and create a list of JobId (the name of the file).
 Then it compare this list with the already recorded list into the database by querying the same key.
-The difference is then send to `fileProcess.py` for the transformation of the file
+The difference is then send to `fileProcess.py` for the transformation of the file.

 It compares the name of the file with two list: SKIPPED_ID and RECORDED_ID.
 If the name of the file is present in one of these lists it is skipped.
 The file is opened and the he content is passed to the `fileProcess.py` and transformed with bs4.
-A first cleaning transformation is done on the key and return a dictionary
+A first cleaning transformation is done on the key and return a dictionary.

 ### Cleaning